BlockSigner/business-guide/source/aes/AESsetup.rst

 - If you have provided your company domain during the registration, GlobalSign will contact you by e-mail or phone to verify whether you have full control over your domain.

-**You must reply to GlobalSign to prove domain control.** If you don't, we won't be able to start setting up AES for Business for your company.
-This process may take a few more days.
+**We strongly recommend verifying your domain with GlobalSign as soon as possible.** If you don't, there will be delayy in the AES for Business set up.

 - Once GlobalSign has successfully verified your company details, we will set up AES for Business for your company